TFusionOcc: T-Primitive Based Object-Centric Multi-Sensor Fusion Framework for 3D Occupancy Prediction: Experimental Results

-To further examine the performance and robustness of the proposed algorithm, we follow \cite{occfusion} to evaluate TFusionOcc with different T-primitive representations under challenging rainy and night-time scenarios and the experiment results are shown in Table \ref{occ_rainy} and Table \ref{occ_night}, respectively.
+To further examine the performance and robustness of the proposed algorithm, we follow \cite{occfusion} to evaluate TFusionOcc in settings under challenging rainy and night-time scenarios, and the experiment results are shown in Table \ref{rainy_night}.

-In the rainy scenario, raindrops on the camera lens cause focus blur and degrade the quality of semantic information provided by the camera branch.
-Furthermore, laser beam reflections during rainy conditions degraded the quality of the geometry information provided by the lidar branch.
-As a result, all algorithms in the benchmark exhibit varying degrees of performance degradation.
-However, our proposed method benefits from a multi-stage feature fusion design and the flexible T-Primitive representation, exhibits the least performance degradation in the benchmark, demonstrating high robustness against challenging rainy conditions.

-In the nighttime scenario, due to the nature of the camera sensor, which is sensitive to the ambient lightning conditions, the dim lighting condition during the nighttime leads to semantic information loss in the camera branch.
-Meanwhile, the depth-estimation accuracy from the camera branch drops.
-As a result, all algorithms in the benchmark experience severe performance degradation around 1.56\% to 11.10\% under the IoU metric and 8.89\% to 12.50\% under the mIoU metric.
-Among all performance degradation algorithms, our method still achieves SOTA performance, demonstrating superior feature fusion and information filtering capabilities.
+In both challenging scenarios, our proposed method under the T-SQ-IW setting achieved the best and second-best performance, demonstrating its robustness and the importance of the geometric shape representation capability of primitives.

-\subsection{Performance Analysis On nuScenes-C Dataset}
+\subsection{Performance Analysis on nuScenes-C Dataset}